sendbird/sendbird-chat-sample-android/groupchannel-freeze-unfreeze/README.md

 ## How it works

-You can freeze and unfreeze a group channel by calling the `freeze()` and `unfreeze()` methods of the `GroupChannel` class.
-The `freeze()` method freezes a group channel, and the `unfreeze()` method unfreezes a group channel.
-When a group channel is frozen, users cannot send messages in the channel.
-To freeze a group channel, you need to have the `Operator` role in the channel.
-To unfreeze a group channel, you need to have the `Operator` role in the channel or the `Operator` role in the application.
+You can freeze or unfreeze a group channel by calling the `freeze()` and `unfreeze()` methods of the `GroupChannel` class.
+To freeze a channel, first, you need a `Operator` role in the channel.
+When a group channel is frozen, only the channel operators can send a message while other users can't.
+To unfreeze the channel, you also need the `Operator` role in the channel or in the application.

 ``` kotlin
 // GroupChannelChatActivity.kt